 There is nothing like coming home to an outpouring of unconditional love and affection from a pet.
 Even when you’ve had a bad day, and it’s raining outside, a pet is always there to greet you with love when you get home.
 Whether it’s through the medium of a sloppy kiss from your dog or a sweet purr from your cat, pets can’t help but add joy to our lives.
 They’re just magical little happiness ambassadors.
-If you’re thinking of adding a happiness ambassador to your family, why not adopt one through one of the amazing rescue organizations in Hong Kong?
+If you’re thinking of adding a happiness ambassador to your family, why not go for pet adoption through one of the amazing animal rescue organisations in Hong Kong?

 Catherine’s Puppies — Sai Kung